carlosaccp/carlosaccp.github.io/_pages/about.md

 Mathematical Interests
 ======
 Broadly speaking, I am interested in applying Analysis, Probability and Statistical Mechanics to develop new statistical methods/tools.
 I'm particularly drawn to applying optimal transport for generative modelling, as well as analysing classical statistics problems using optimal transport.
-In addition, I am also intersted in studying algorithms for random optimisation, such as optimising over random functions arising from Spin Glasses theory and disordered systems.
+In addition, I am also intersted in studying algorithms for random optimisation, such as optimising over random functions arising from Spin Glass theory and disordered systems.

-I wrote my MSc dissertation on the optimal matching problem and its connection to opttimal transport; I was very lucky to be supervised by [Prof James Martin](https://www.stats.ox.ac.uk/~martin/).
+I wrote my MSc dissertation on the optimal matching problem and its connection to optimal transport; I was very lucky to be supervised by [Prof James Martin](https://www.stats.ox.ac.uk/~martin/).
 Before this, I wrote my BSc project on importance sampling, where I was fortunate to work alongside [Prof Ömer Deniz Akyildiz](https://akyildiz.me/).

 Mentors
 ======